-Neurotherapy (Neurofeedback) for ADHD and Learning Difficulies
+Neurotherapy (Neurofeedback) for ADHD and Learning Difficulties

 Neuroscientists have known since the mid 1970s that the EEG (brainwaves) of children with ADHD contained an excess of slow (theta) waves and relatively less of the fast (beta) waves.
 Hence they have a high theta/beta ratio (Janzen, Graap, Stephanson, Marshall, & et al., 1995; Linden, Habib, & Radojevic, 1996; Lubar, 1985; Lubar, 1991; Lubar, 1995; Lubar & Lubar, 1984; Satterfield, Schell, Backs, & Hidaka, 1984; Steinhausen, Romahn, &Gobel, 1984; Tansey, 1991; Watson, Jacobs, & Herder, 1979).
 Researchers and clinicians have developed techniques to push the brain's Neuroplasticity towards normal to enable children and adults with ADHD to retrain their brainwaves and consequently improve or normalise their behaviours.

-What is Neurotherapy
+What is Neurotherapy?

-Effectiveness of Neurotherapy for ADHD and Learning Difficulties
+Effectiveness of Neurotherapy For Learning Difficulties

-In this figure, the graph illustrates activation in the right frontal lobe pre- and post-Neurotherapy in the CPT-AX task executed by 17 boys with ADHD.
+This graph illustrates activation in the right frontal lobe pre- and post-Neurotherapy in the CPT-AX task executed by 17 boys with ADHD.
 The dashed horizontal line represents a baseline task and is set to zero for both conditions.
-The computer administered CPT-AX task required the boys to press a button when they saw the letter X, only if the letter before it was an A. The vertical lines represent the time points at which: the letter A is presented (A), the letter A disappears and the blanking interval commences () and the letter X appears (X).
+The computer administered CPT-AX task required the boys to press a button when they saw the letter X, only if the letter before it was an A. The vertical lines represent the time points at which: the letter A is presented (A), the letter A disappears, and the blanking interval commences () and the letter X appears (X).
 The horizontal blue and red lines represent changes in latency (delay).
 A reduction in latency is interpreted as increased excitation and a speeding up of brain processes, while an increase in latency can be interpreted as less excitation or a slowing down of processes.

 Early Neurotherapy Studies

-Neurotherapy and Learning Difficulties
+Neurotherapy And Learning Difficulties

-Several studies have demonstrated the effectiveness of Neurotherapy in normalising the theta/beta ratios in the EEG and in producing improvements in academic performance, attention deficits, IQ scores, parent and teacher behavioural ratings and schoolwork, in terms of grades and achievement test scores (Linden et al., 1996; Lubar, 1991; Lubar, 1995; Lubar et al., 1995b; Lubar & Lubar, 1984; Tansey, 1985).
+In summary, Neurotherapy can normalise the theta/beta ratios shown in the EEG to promote improvements in academic performance, attention deficits, IQ scores, parent and teacher behavioural ratings and schoolwork (grades and achievement test scores; Linden et al., 1996; Lubar, 1991; Lubar, 1995; Lubar et al., 1995b; Lubar & Lubar, 1984; Tansey, 1985).

-Comparison of Neurotherapy to medication.
+Comparison of Neurotherapy to Medication